tulika-99/DS_Algorithms/README.md

 - Add this file inside the folder with the name of the algorithm you have implemented.
 - If you have some specific details u need to add according to the implementation in a specific language, add it as comments in the code, or create a sub-folder (Algo Name - language) and add the text file and the code files.
 (Can also be done in case the implementation in a language requires more than one file.)
+- A more organized and structured pull request has gretaer chances to be approved.
+(Cuz maintainers are Lazy AF)

 ## Steps

 - Fork this repo (button on top)
 - Star this repo (button on top)
-- Clone on your local machine
+- Clone the repo on your local machine

 ```terminal
 git clone https://github.com/your-username/DS_Algorithms.git